 Misrepresentations by a debt collector refer to someone making false claims or accusations or using false, deceptive, or misleading practices.
 This also includes misrepresenting any debt you may have.
-See some examples of this below:
+See some examples of this and other Illegal Debt Collection Practices below:

 - The amount of money you owe

 - False threats saying they will have you arrested

 - Saying they are an attorney if they aren’t one

 - Threats to do something that the debt collector has no intention of doing

 - Threats to take actions that are not within the confines of the law

 If you think any Phoenix, AZ debt collectors may have misrepresented themselves to you, it’s important to remember that you have options.
 Get in contact with an attorney that understands debt collector law.